joshuahiggins/tone-service-app/README.md

 ## Usage
 The Tone WebApp is essentially a heavily modified NextJS application and has the same options available.

-To start a local development server with HMR (Hot Module Reloading), run:
+To start a local `development` server with HMR (Hot Module Reloading), run:

     bun run dev

 This will compile and start the application, being available on http://localhost:42000

----

-To build the Tone WebApp for production, run:
+To `build` the Tone WebApp for production, run:

     bun run build

----

-To start the Tone WebApp in production mode, run:
+To start the Tone WebApp in `production` mode, run:

     bun run start